rtafleet/apidoc/source/includes/_permissions.md

 # Permissions

-Permissions in RTA Graph are enforced based either the User or Application identity accessing the API.
+Permissions in RTA are enforced based either the User or Application identity accessing the API.

-## Current permissions supported by the RTA Graph API
+## Current permissions supported by the RTA API

 * dashboards:view
 * parts:add